Asian Cockroaches in San Angelo

 Back in 1986, a professional pest control operator discovered a new insect species in San Angelo, United States.
 At first, he thought they were German cockroaches, but after a closer look, it turned out they were Asian cockroaches.
 Even though adult German and Asian cockroaches look alike, there’s a key difference – Asian cockroaches are excellent flyers, capable of sustained flights of at least 120 feet.
 These cockroaches only become pests during peak adult populations, which typically occur in early spring and summer.

 Asian Cockroach Habitat

-Unlike German cockroaches, which prefer to live indoors and are a major household pest, Asian cockroaches prefer to live outside in mulched beds, compost piles, leaf litter, and lawns.
-When people first see Asian cockroaches they may think they are seeing little flying moths, or German cockroaches because the two species look similar.
-These roaches become active at sundown and are attracted to lights.
-They often fly inside structures through any opening such as lighted doorways or windows.
-Many people become upset when they see Asian roaches inside their homes, however, indoor infestations are rare occurrences.
+Unlike German cockroaches, which are notorious household pests and prefer indoor living, Asian cockroaches, on the other hand, prefer to reside outdoors in places like mulched beds, compost piles, leaf litter, and lawns.
+When people encounter Asian cockroaches for the first time, they may mistake them for small flying moths or German cockroaches since these species have a similar appearance.
+These roaches typically become active at dusk and are drawn to lights, often flying into buildings through any open entry points like illuminated doorways or windows.
+Although many people get distressed upon finding Asian roaches inside their homes, it’s worth noting that indoor infestations are rare occurrences.

 Asian Cockroach Behaviors, Threats, or Dangers